-1. The principal use of comments will be in the METADATA section where they can be used to explain the Mnemonic Keywords defined in that section.
+The principal use of comments will be in the METADATA section where they can be used to explain the Mnemonic Keywords defined in that section.

-2. Given that NHMs may consist of large amounts of data, and are generally produced via automation, using the COMMENT feature of the NHM may have limited usefulness.
+Given that NHMs may consist of large amounts of data, and are generally produced via automation, using the COMMENT feature of the NHM may have limited usefulness.
 On the other hand, a simple utility could be developed to search for and extract all the comments in a NHM to make them easily reviewable.
 Existing built-in utilities (e.g., UNIX 'grep') or 'freeware' utilities could also be used for this purpose.

-5.6.2 Comment lines, if used, shall only occur in one of the contexts described below:

-=5.6.2.1 at the beginning ofIn the NHM header (i.e., between the immediately following the CCSDS\NHM\VERS keyword and the CREATION\DATE keyword line, as shown in table 3-13-1.);

-5.6.2.2 in-In the NHM metadata section immediately following a the META\START line define line, as shown in table\3-2.

-5.6.2.3 In a DEFINE BLOCK the NHM metadata section immediately following the DEFINE line as shown in table 3-2.

-=5.6.2.4 At the beginning of the NHM DATA SECTION (i.e., between the 'DATA\START' keywordline and the first Hardware Data Record as shown in table 3-3).

-At the beginning of the nhm data section (i.e., between the 'data\start' keyword and the first hardware data record as shown in table 3-3).

-5.6.3 All comment lines shall begin with the 'COMMENT' keyword Keyword followed by at least one space (note: may also be preceded by spaces).
-The 'COMMENT' keyword Keyword must appear on every comment line, not just the first comment line.
+- 5.6.2 Comment lines, if used, shall only occur in one of the contexts described below - 5.6.2.1 In the NHM headerimmediately following the CCSDS_NHM_VERS line, as shown in table 3-1. - 5.6.2.2 In the NHM metadata section immediately following the META_START line as shown in table 3-2. - 5.6.2.3 In a DEFINE BLOCK the NHM metadata section immediately following the DEFINE line as shown in table 3-2. - 5.6.2.4 At the beginning of the NHM DATA SECTION (i.e., between the 'DATA START' line and the first Hardware Data Record as shown in table 3-3). - 5.6.3 All comment lines shall begin with the 'COMMENT' Keyword followed by at least one space (note: may also be preceded by spaces).
+The 'COMMENT' Keyword must appear on every comment line, not just the first comment line.
 After the keyword, the remainder of the line shall be the comment value.
-White space shall be retained (is significant) in comment values.

-5.6.4 Conventions for particular comments in the NHM that may be required between any two participating agencies should be specified in the ICD.

-5.6.5 Descriptions of any ancillary data that cannot be accommodated via keywords in the NHM may have to be specified via comments, and should be outlined in the ICD.
+White space shall be retained (is significant) in comment values. - 5.6.4 Conventions for particular comments in the NHM that may be required between any two participating agencies should be specified in the ICD. - 5.6.5 Descriptions of any ancillary data in the NHM may have to be specified via comments, and should be outlined in the ICD.